 The Massachusetts Child Support Guidelines set forth the amount of child support to be paid by one parent to the other.
 The guidelines apply in the case of both married and unmarried parents.
-They apply to both temporary and final orders of child support, and they also apply in the case of support modifications.
-Typically, if one parent has primary physical custody of the child(ren), then the non-custodial parent will be responsible for payment of child support, even if both parents have legal custody.
+They apply to both temporary and final orders of child support.
+And, they also apply in the case of support modifications.
+Typically, if one parent has primary physical custody of the child(ren), the other parent is responsible for child support payments.
+This is true even if both parents have legal custody.

-Income, for purposes of the guidelines, is defined to include salary, wages, commissions and bonuses, pensions, rental income, self-employment and business income, and many other categories.
-Should the Court find that the party is unemployed or underemployed, it may also choose to attribute income to that party.
-Under the guidelines, the Court may take into consideration other factors, such as parenting time, minimum and maximum levels of support, and the relationship of support payments to other support obligations, such as alimony, among other factors.
+Income, for purposes of the guidelines, is defined to include salary, wages, commissions and bonuses.
+It also includes pensions, rental income, self-employment and business income, and many other categories.
+If the court finds a party is unemployed or underemployed, it may choose to attribute income to that party.
+Under the guidelines, the court may consider other factors, like parenting time, minimum and maximum levels of support, and the relationship of support payments to other support obligations.
+Other support obligations can include alimony, among others.

-The judge will use the child support guidelines worksheet to determine the amount of support to be ordered.
-Both parties’ income will be factored into the judge’s analysis.
-The Guidelines were recently updated, and the 2017 Guidelines are available online.
+The judge will use the child support guidelines worksheet to decide the amount of child support.
+In doing so, the judge will consider both parties’ income.
+The guidelines were recently updated and the 2017 guidelines are available online.